Skip to content

 # capacity, cost, disabled, risk_groups, attrs

-- source: /switches
+- source: /spine

-pattern: "one_to_one" # Connect switches pairwise
+pattern: "one_to_one" # Connect spines pairwise

 link_count: 2 # Create 2 parallel links per adjacency (optional)